status-im/specs/status-group-chats-spec.md

    ]
 ```

-This structure is then stringified and the `Keccak256` of the string is then signed using its private key by the author and added to the payload.
+This structure is then stringified collapsing all whitespaces and the `Keccak256` of the string is then signed using its private key by the author and added to the payload.

 ### Group membership event

-Any group membership event receive MUST be verified using by calculating the signature as in the method described above, and the author MUST be extracted from it, if the verification fails the event MUST be discarded.
+Any group membership event received MUST be verified by calculating the signature as per the method described above.
+The author MUST be extracted from it, if the verification fails the event MUST be discarded.

 #### chat-created